teemtee/tmt/docs/plugins/index.rst

     Please, be aware that the documentation below is a work in progress.
 We are working on fixing it, adding missing bits and generally making it better.
-    Also, it was originaly used for command line help only, therefore the formatting is often suboptional.
+    Also, it was originally used for command line help only, therefore the formatting is often suboptional.

 .. toctree::